kedwar83/opensuse-automatic-offline-updates/README.md

 ```
 How It Works

-    Transactional Update Shutdown Service: This service runs transactional-update during shutdown and logs both output and errors to /var/log/transactional-update.log.
+    * Transactional Update Shutdown Service: This service runs transactional-update during shutdown and logs both output and errors to /var/log/transactional-update.log.

-    Check Update Error Service: During the next boot, the error checking service runs and looks for errors in the log file.
+    * Check Update Error Service: During the next boot, the error checking service runs and looks for errors in the log file.
 If any errors are detected, it notifies the user with either a terminal message (wall) or a desktop notification (notify-send).

-    Notifications:
-        If running in a graphical session and notify-send is available, a desktop notification will appear.
-        If running in a terminal-only environment, a message will be broadcasted to all users with wall.